The Bounds of Algorithmic Collusion; $Q$-learning, Gradient Learning, and the Folk Theorem: Imperfect Monitoring

 Imperfect monitoring can be categorised into two main types: public monitoring and private monitoring.
 In the case of public monitoring, the signal is publicly observable and identical for all players.
 Conversely, in private monitoring, each player privately observes an individual signal.

 When studying public monitoring, it is common practice to restrict players to conditioning their actions solely on the history of observed public signals, rather than on their privately known actions taken.
-If we denote by $Z$ the set of public signals, restricting players to strategies based only on public history means that the set of mixed strategies for each player $i$ is $\Delta \left (A_i^{Z^{\ell_i}} \right )$.

-When strategies are conditioned exclusively on public history, the solution concept typically considered is Perfect Public Equilibria (PPE).
-These are strategy profiles where each player is playing a best response that conditions only on public signals\footnote{There always exists such a strategy profile.
-For further readings see \cite{fudenberg2009folk}}.
+When strategies are conditioned exclusively on public history, the solution concept typically considered is Perfect Public Equilibria (PPE).\footnote{There always exists such a strategy profile.
+For further readings see \cite{fudenberg2009folk}}

-The analysis of Perfect Public Equilibria has traditionally utilised dynamic programming methods, as shown in works such as, \cite{abreu1990toward}, \cite{fudenberg2007perfect} and \cite{fudenberg2009folk}.
+The analysis of PPE has traditionally utilised dynamic programming methods, as shown in works such as, \cite{abreu1990toward}, \cite{fudenberg2007perfect} and \cite{fudenberg2009folk}.
 This line of research has highlighted various monitoring conditions necessary to achieve feasible payoffs surpassing either the minmax level or the one-shot Nash equilibrium level through PPE.
-However, equilibria constructed in this manner usually lack strictness and involve strategies conditioned on unbounded history.
-Consequently, our findings do not extend to such equilibria.
+Our results extend only if equilibria constructed in this manner satisfy strictness and finite recall.

 \cite{mailath2002repeated} explore PPE that employ a punishment mechanism following any deviation (grim-trigger).
-These equilibria, being strict and reliant on finite recall, exhibit, according to our result, a basin of attraction under $q$-replicator reinforcement learning.

-\begin{corollary} Let $G$ be an $N$-player game with public monitoring.
-Let $\pi^*\in \Pi^\ell$ be a perfect public equilibrium that is strict and with bounded recall.
-Then $\pi^*$ has a basin of attraction for the standard stochastic $q$-replicator dynamics. \end{corollary}

-In summary, any PPE that demonstrates strictness and relies on finite recall possesses a basin of attraction when players utilise $q$-replicator reinforcement learning.
+For these equilibria, being strict and reliant on finite recall, it is clear that Theorems \ref{thm: perfmon_Qlearning} and \ref{thm: perfmon_qrepl} hold, as one can just reinterpret what were perfect monitoring states now as public history states.

 When monitoring is public, allowing the players to condition their actions on privately observed own actions (in addition to the publicly observed signals), increases the set of equilibria payoffs that can be obtained (see, \cite{kandori2006efficiency}).
 However, the common knowledge of the relevant parts of the history is lost.
 A similar situation arises with private monitoring, where each player observes a private signal.
 The type of equilibrium that is used in these cases is \emph{sequential equilibrium} (\cite{kreps1982sequential}).
 Sequential equilibrium requires tracking an infinite hierarchy of beliefs, when each player updates their belief in a Bayesian manner after each period, given the action played and signal observed.
 This Bayesian updating accumulates over time, contrasting with finite recall, which requires players to `forget' their observations after a certain number of periods.